 “Look, this is a disaster.
 I don’t even want to hear the last category.”
 He paused.
 “Just look and see if I won.”

 The Huckabeecyclops looked at the final category result.
 She was emotionally drained.
-Her eye looked like it was about ready to fall out.
+Her lone eyeball looked ready to fall out.

 “Well?” demanded the T-Rump.